NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 The overall process is as follows:
 - Ensure the prerequisites have been installed and configured.
 - Clone this repo from GitHub.
 - Make changes to the variables.tf file.
+Only one change is really required.
 - Run 'terraform init' to initialize the terraform environment.
 - Run 'terraform apply -auto-approve' to:
   - Create a new VPC with public and private subnets.
   - Deploy a FSx for NetApp ONTAP File System.
   - Create a secret in AWS SecretsManager to hold the FSxN password.
   - Deploy an EKS cluster.
   - Deploy an EC2 Linux based instance.
+Used as a jump server to complete the setup.
   - Create policies, roles and security groups to protect the new environment.
 - SSH to the Linux based instance to complete the setup:
   - Install the FSx for NetApp ONTAP Trident CSI driver.